John Chisum: Feuds in New Mexico

 Billy the Kid escaped from prison and went to see Chisum to collect a $500 debt.
 Chisum refused payment, claiming that he instead had given the Kid some horses, supplies, and protection over the years before.
 Bonney threatened then to steal $500 worth of cattle from Chisum to make up this disputed sum.
 The Kid's gang also stole from other local cattlemen and became a serious crime problem in Lincoln County.
 Ultimately, Chisum, with Pecos Valley rancher Joseph C. Lea, and James Dolan sought somebody capable of hunting down the Kid and either arresting or killing him.
-In 1880, they persuaded Pat Garrett (1850–1908), a former buffalo hunter and cowboy, reformed part-time rustler, small rancher, and Bonney / Billy the Kid's one-time earlier friend, to run for the office of Lincoln County Sheriff.
-His specific task, if elected, was to apprehend Billy's gang, consisting then of Dave Rudabaugh, Billy Wilson, Tom O. Folliard, and Charlie Bowdre.
+In 1880, they persuaded Pat Garrett, a former buffalo hunter and cowboy, to run for the office of Lincoln County Sheriff.

-In December 1880, Sheriff Garrett shot Folliard and Bowdre dead.
-Bonney / Billy the Kid, Rudabaugh, and Wilson were later captured or killed also by Garrett.
+Garrett's specific task, if elected, was to apprehend Billy's gang, consisting then of Dave Rudabaugh, Billy Wilson, Tom O. Folliard, and Charlie Bowdre.
+In December 1880, Sheriff Garrett and his posse shot Folliard and Bowdre dead.
+By July 1881, Garrett finally tracked down and allegedly killed Billy the Kid.

 Death and legacy

-Chisum died in Eureka Springs, Arkansas, on December 23, 1884, aged 60, due to complications from surgery to remove a growth from his jaw.
+Chisum died in Eureka Springs, Arkansas, on December 22, 1884, aged 60, due to complications from surgery to remove a growth from his jaw.
 He was unmarried and left his estate / ranches worth $500,000 to his brothers Pitzer and James.
 Chisum had an extended family living with him at the South Springs ranch in Roswell, and this family, along with hired help, often numbered two dozen at the main ranch headquarters.
 Chisum's niece Sallie Lucy Chisum, daughter of his brother James, became a beloved figure in the area, where she lived until 1934.

-Sadly all of the land and properties had been sold by 1899 to pay off debts.
+All of the land and properties had been sold by 1899 to pay off debts.
 Sallie kept a diary or journal that has acquired historical importance because of its references to events and people of New Mexico history such as the Lincoln County War of Billy the Kid and Pat Garrett, both of whom she knew.
 She and John Chisum are honored by statues to their memory in the towns of Artesia and Roswell, New Mexico.
 In 1958, he was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum, in Oklahoma City, state capital of Oklahoma John Chisum fathered 2 daughters with his former freed slave mistress Jensie.

 When Chisum moved west, he took Jensie and their two daughters to Bonham, Texas; bought them a house and left money to care for the girls.
-His eldest daughter Almeada "Meady" Chisum went on to marry Bob Jones, prominent rancher of Southlake, Texas.
+His eldest daughter Almeady "Meady" Chisum went on to marry Bob Jones, prominent rancher of Southlake, Texas.
 Among their grandchildren is Dr. William LaRue Jones, Professor Emeritus of Orchestral Studies at the University of Iowa's School of Music and current music director of the Ottumwa (Iowa) Symphony Orchestra.